mbierman/firewalla-tailscale-docker/README.md

 ## 💡 How It Works

 This project automates the process described in the [official Tailscale documentation for running in Docker](https://tailscale.com/kb/1282/docker).
 The installer script interactively helps you build the correct `--advertise-routes` and `--advertise-exit-node` arguments and other fun stuff for your setup and creates a persistent startup script so the container survives reboots.

+## 🤯More Use cases
+Although solving access for CGNAT was my original inspiration, Tailscale has a lot of features.
+It can do everything WireGuard does, but a lot more.
+(It is based on WireGuard actually) Here are a few examples:

+* Let someone into your network for a short time.
+Great for temporary employees or a family member.
+* Connect your devices to each other no matter where they are.
+* Let one network talk to other networks like two neighborhoods sharing a single road.
+* Let one device connect to multiple networks or devices (home, a vacation home, office A, office B at the same time
+* Give certain devices special permissions while others get treated like the weird cousin no one trusts.
+* Make one device (e.g. your Firewalla)the “way out to the internet” for others, or keep everyone minding their own business.
+* Turn access on or off from your phone like you’re flipping light switches.

 ## 📚 References